 Specify that the block is self-modifying by using the following command:

-block_name is the full path to the
+block_name is the full path to the block in the

-a selection made in the subsystem mask dialog box.
+selection made in the subsystem mask dialog box.

 Click Diagram > Unlock Library.